green-coding-solutions/documentation/content/en/docs/prologue/example-applications.md

 ## Structure

-All of our example applications the same structure:
+All of our example applications have the same structure:

 ```txt
 .